lippoliv/inventree-default-salesorder-items/README.md

-# inventree-default-salesorder-items
+# InvenTree default salesorder items plugin

-Add default items to new sales order in InvenTree
+This plugin adds one or more parts (that you can configure in the settings) to each new sales order automatically.